zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 Within our ZenHack only two lines of code were really necessary to liftoff with MLFlow.

-1. Enabling MLFlow for our pipeline
+1. Enable MLFlow for our pipeline
 ```python
 @enable_mlflow
 @pipeline